-On a practical note, the slim bezels also ensure that the Pixel 4a is compact and suitable to use with one hand.
-But I am disappointed the phone is available only in black as I really like the orange option introduced with the Pixel 4.
+On a practical note, the slim bezels also ensure that the Pixel 4a is compact and suitable for one-hand use.
+But I am disappointed that the phone is available only in black as I really liked the orange option introduced with the Pixel 4.

 While the Pixel 4a's display has a standard 1,080p screen resolution, it looks about as bright as the one on the Pixel 4.
 High dynamic range (HDR) is supported on this screen.